Taapeli/isotammi-addons/source/SuperTool/README.md

 This feature is quite rudimentary: only simple string values are supported.
 The feature may be enhanced or changed in the future.
 It does work with
 [saved filters](#saving-the-query-as-a-custom-filter) so this is a way to parameterize filters.
 But canceling a getargs call when called from a filter does not work cleanly - it will throw an unexpected exception.

+The 'getargs' function can also be used in the command line mode.

 ## Modifying the database

 You can modify the database by supplying suitable Python statements in the "Statements executed for each object" section.
 To be able to do that you of course have to know which Gramps functions to call to make the modifications correctly.
 That is, you need to know something about Gramps internals.
 See e.g. the documentation at https://www.gramps-project.org/docs/gen/gen_lib.html.